 5 Hidden Windows 10 Tricks

-Windows 10 merges the old, traditional Windows 7 with Microsoft’s new modern design language.
-Tiles are nice and beautiful, and more functional when live, but they do take up a lot of space compared to a list.
+Windows 10 merges the traditional Windows 7 with Microsoft’s new modern design language.
+Tiles are nice and beautiful, and more functional when live, but they take up a lot of space compared to a list.
 If you’re not careful, you might end up filling all that space pretty quickly.
-After which you either have to expand the start menu size (does not always look good) or scroll through the tiles every time you want to open something that’s at the bottom.
+After which you either have to expand the start menu size or scroll through the tiles every time you want to open something that’s at the bottom.
 The latest Windows 10 update fixes that by allowing you to create folders in the Start menu.
-You can simply drag and drop one tile over another to create a folder like you would on iOS or Android.
-You can’t name the folder, but you can click on it to open it and access the files it contains.
+You can drag and drop one tile over another to create a folder.
+You can’t name the folder, but you can open it and access its files.
 You’ll need Windows 10 version 1703 or above for this to work.